How to Start Apprenticeship Training

 Employment is the First Step to Apprenticeship Training

-Employers are looking for individuals that have the right attitude, a keen interest in the trade and possess an appropriate level of practical skills for entry into the Powerline Technician apprenticeship program.
+Employers are looking for individuals with the right attitude, a keen interest in the trade and appropriate practical skills for entry into the Powerline Technician apprenticeship program.

 Skills and Attributes for the Trade